 Equipment and systems must be tested before use by Sailors during deployment.
 Systems are tested in varying marine environments, such as differing water depths, seafloor types, salinity levels, and other ocean conditions, as well as replicated warfighting environments, to ensure accuracy and safety.

 Defense against enemy submarines is a top priority for the Navy.
 To detect potential hostile submarines, the Navy uses both passive and active sonar.
 Torpedoes, in-water mines, and quieter submarines are true threats to global commerce, national security, and the safety of Sailors.
 Active sonar is the most effective method of detecting these threats.
 Sonar proficiency is complex and requires regular, hands-on training in realistic and diverse conditions.

 Submarines of the previous generation were noisy and could be detected with passive sonar before they came close enough to deploy short-range weapons against a vessel.
 Extremely quiet, difficult-to-detect, diesel-electric submarines can approach close enough to deploy long-range weapons before entering the passive sonar detection range of U.S. vessels.
 Active sonar has a longer detection range that is needed to allow Navy Sailors to detect, identify, and track quieter, modern submarines before they are close enough to attack.

-For more information on the Proposed Action, alternatives, and types of training and testing activities, please see the Draft Supplemental EIS/OEIS.
+For more information on the Proposed Action, alternatives, and types of training and testing activities, please see the Final Supplemental EIS/OEIS.